cvalencia1991/Todo-List-TypeScript-React/README.md

 ### Continued development

-- Implement diferents frameworks to work with
+- Implement diferents frameworks to work with.
-- Update the states using Redux

 ### Useful resources